nicm42/100-days-of-code/log.md

 Thoughts: Bootstrap has some cool stuff, but I need to investigate more to see what I might actually use.
 SASS is a lot like LESS, with some extra bits that could be useful.

 Link to work: https://www.freecodecamp.org/nicm42

+Day 60:
+Progress: Started React on freeCcodeCamp, did a Javascript30 video, did a few katas on codewars.

+Thoughts: React is... different.
+I can pretty much get the 7kyu katas down to 1 line, and 6kyu are getting easier, which is good.

+Link to work: https://www.freecodecamp.org/nicm42 and https://www.codewars.com/users/nicm42/completed